jsacoba/pai789_finalproject/script1-wri_data/readme.md

 2. Mapping files (5 files): `iso16_map.csv`, `iso17_map.csv`, `iso18_map.csv`, `iso19_map.csv` and `iso20_map.csv`.

    There were inconsistencies in naming the countries in the WRI reports from 2016 to 2020.
-Mapping files were created to facilitate joining rankings for five years.
-The mapping files contain the countries 'as named' in each report year, and the standard 3-letter `iso` code for each country.
+Mapping files were created to facilitate joining rankings of countries that have been included in the WorldRiskIndex Report for five years.
+The mapping files contain the countries 'as named' in each report year, and the 3-letter `iso` code for each country.

 ## C. Deliverables

-1. Script named `join_wri16to20.py`;
+1. Script named ***join_wri16to20.py***;

-2. Output file with name `wri16to20_clean.csv` that consolidates WRIs for five years.
-Take note that the WRI Reports contain different number of countries.
+2. Output file with name ***wri16to20_clean.csv*** that consolidates WRIs for five years.
+To reiterate, take note that the WRI Reports contain different number of countries.
 This output file contains WRIs for countries that have been consistently included in the report for five years.
 After joining the input files, the output file contains 170 countries.; and

-3. Based from the consolidated records, a mapping file called `mapping_wri_clean.csv` is made to serve as master file in joining `wri16to20_clean.csv` with other variables from other data sets.
+3. Based from the consolidated records, a mapping file called ***mapping_wri_clean.csv*** is made to serve as master file in joining ***wri16to20_clean.csv*** with other variables from other data sets.

 ## D. Instructions